 Declaring an Undergraduate Major

-A bachelor’s degree student who was undeclared at the time of admission must declare his or her major before he or she earns a maximum of 75 credits inclusive of awarded transfer credits and credits earned at the College of Professional Studies.
+A bachelor’s degree student who was undeclared at the time of admission must declare their major before they earn a maximum of 75 credits inclusive of awarded transfer credits and credits earned at the College of Professional Studies.
 Failure to declare a major may result in a block on the student’s record, preventing future course enrollment.

 Previous transfer credit awards are subject to change as a result of a major declaration.
 Students on financial aid are responsible for understanding the impact that results from a major declaration.

 Changing a Major/Program of Study

 Previous transfer credit awards are subject to change as a result of a major/program change.
 Students on financial aid or an international student visa are responsible for understanding the impact that results from a major change.

 Declaring an Undergraduate Minor